isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v07i.py.png" width="110%"/></div>

 ???
+An approach similar to strength reduction.
+We will split the loop which calculates everything into two that do less but more specific work.

 ### ETA V6 N=2^20: 811 years

-Problem-specific.
-We save 6/8 computations.
-Numbers must be coprimes.
-At most one number in the triplet can be even (divisible by 2).
-This let's us increment loops by 2 to keep variables either even or odd as required.

 ---

 <div style="margin-left:-4rem" ><img src="./images/img_v07ii.py.png" height="110%"/></div>

 ???
+One condition that must be fulfilled is that X, Y and Z must all be co-prime.
+That means that at most one number in any given triplet can be even (i.e. divisible by 2).
+This let's us increment loops by 2 to keep variables either always even or odd as required.

 ---